JavaLevelUp/FinanceTracker/README.md

 2. Set these environment variables on your system for use when creating the DB:
     * `TF_VAR_password`
     * `TF_VAR_username`
-4. run this command to build the infrastructure:
+4. Run this command to build the infrastructure:
    ``` sh
    terragrunt run-all apply
    ```